 Animator.gravityWeight is driven by Bake Into Pose position Y. When enabled,

 gravityWeight = 1, when

-Based Upon: In a similar way to Root Transform Rotation you can choose from or .
-There is also a option that is very convenient for AnimationClips that change height (Bake Into Pose disabled).
-When using the Root Transform Position Y will match the lowest foot Y for all frames.
+Based Upon: In a similar way to Root Transform Rotation you can choose from Original or Mass Center (Body).
+There is also a Feet option that is very convenient for AnimationClips that change height (Bake Into Pose disabled).
+When using Feet the Root Transform Position Y will match the lowest foot Y for all frames.
 Thus the blending point always remains around the feet which prevents floating problem when blending or transitioning.